Factbox: U.S. state abortion legislation to watch in 2023

 The measure passed despite the state Supreme Court's decision not to revive a previous version of the near-total ban, after finding that the state constitution protects abortion rights in some cases.

-SOUTH CAROLINA: The Republican-led House has passed a "fetal heartbeat" bill to ban abortions about six weeks into pregnancy, before most people know they are pregnant, sending it to the state Senate where its fate is less certain.
+SOUTH CAROLINA: The Republican-led legislature on Tuesday passed a "fetal heartbeat" bill to ban abortions about six weeks into pregnancy, before most people know they are pregnant.
+South Carolina Governor Henry McMaster has vowed to sign it into law, and reproductive rights groups promised to sue the state immediately after.

-The measure is a heavily amended version of a ban that the Senate passed in February.
-It failed then because House Republicans wanted to instead push through a near-total abortion ban, which five women in the state Senate banded together to block.
-A similar six-week ban passed last year was ruled unconstitutional by the South Carolina Supreme Court in January.
+A similar six-week ban passed last year was ruled unconstitutional in a 3-2 decision by the South Carolina Supreme Court in January.
+One of the justices in the majority has since retired, leaving it unclear how the court will rule on the new measure.

 TEXAS: While abortion is completely banned with very limited exceptions in Texas, Republican state representatives have introduced legislation that would compel internet providers to block websites that supply abortion pills or provide information on how to obtain an abortion.